meta-meta/aframe-musicality/notes/Why-a-DSL.md

 `0` `00` `07` `60` `67` `127` ...

-* 12ET chord - serves as a chord shorthand that exposes its intervallic content and reolves the issue of naming exotic chords at the expense of indeterminate voicing and making common chords a little more computery looking. `12ET pitch root` `+` `pitch-class intervals`.
+* 12ET chord - serves as a chord shorthand that exposes its intervallic content and reolves the issue of naming exotic chords at the expense of indeterminate voicing and making common chords a little more computery looking: `<12ET pitch root>+<pitch-class intervals>`.

 `:0+47` `:Ɛ+37` `:5+47૪` ...

 `:0+47` = `Cmaj`

 `:5+46Ɛ` = `Fmaj7♭5`

-* JI pitch-class (not sure if it's useful to distinguish from interval) `2/1` `5/4` `1/8` ... (clojure has ratio literals, unfortunately clojurescript does not so this may be a no-go) `:2|1` `:5|4` `:1|8` ... (a possible compromise for legibility)
+* JI pitch-class (not sure if it's useful to distinguish from interval)

+`2/1` `5/4` `1/8` ... (clojure has ratio literals, unfortunately clojurescript does not so this may be a no-go)

+`:2|1` `:5|4` `:1|8` ... (a possible compromise for legibility)

 * binary rhythm - beat or rest

-`1` `0`
+`x` `.`

+`[x . x . x x . x . x . x]`

 ### slightly abstract